-We currently separate the roles of the Board Chair and the CEO, who also serves as a member of the Board, to align the role of Board Chair with our independent directors and to further enhance the independence of the Board from management.
+We currently separate the roles of the Board Chair and the CEO, who also serves as a member of the Board of the Company, to align the role of Board Chair with our independent directors and to further enhance the independence of the Board from management.
 Our Board Chair works closely with our CEO and General Counsel to set the agenda for meetings, facilitate information flow between the Board and management, and gain the benefit of the CEO's Company-specific experience, knowledge, and expertise.
 The Board believes that this structure clarifies the individual roles and responsibilities of the CEO and the Board Chair, streamlines decision-making and promotes accountability in the management of the Company.

-The Board is responsible for establishing broad corporate policies, approving the strategic direction, setting capital allocation plans, and monitoring the Company's overall performance.
+The Board is responsible for establishing broad corporate policies, approving the strategic direction of the Company, setting capital allocation plans, and monitoring the Company's overall performance.
 The Board's primary responsibility is to oversee management and, in so doing, promote the best interests of the Company and its shareholders.
 The Board, through its committees, oversees the succession of key management employees, and the selection and appointment of the CEO and, subject to shareholder election, directors.
-It reviews and approves corporate objectives and strategies, oversees key strategic initiatives, such as those relating to ESG and human capital management, and evaluates significant policies and proposed major commitments of corporate resources.
+It reviews and approves corporate objectives and strategies, oversees key strategic initiatives, such as those relating to sustainability and human capital management, and evaluates significant policies and proposed major commitments of corporate resources.
 It participates in decisions having a potential major economic impact on the Company.
 Management keeps the Board informed of Company activity through regular written and oral reports and through presentations at Board and committee meetings.

-Directors are elected annually by the shareholders and hold office until their successors are duly elected and qualified.
+Depending on the timing of director departures, our process is for directors to be elected annually by the shareholders and hold office until their successors are duly elected and qualified.
 Our Amended and Restated Bylaws (the "Bylaws") provide for a Board of Directors comprised of five to nine members as determined from time to time by the Board.
-The Board has set the number of current directors at nine.
-All current directors are nominees for election at the Meeting.
+The Board has set the number of current directors at nine, but plans to reduce the number of directors to eight at the end of Messrs.
+Gopalakrishnan and McCreary's terms and the anticipated election of Ms. Bryan, in each case, to the Board at the Annual Meeting.
+All current directors other than Messrs.
+Gopalakrishnan and McCreary are nominees for election at the Meeting.